WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![History Coinjoin](/HistoryCoinjoin.png "History Coinjoin")

 When the wallet has made multiple coinjoins, the coinjoins will be clustered.
+Coinjoin clusters are indicated with a double shield icon.
 To see the individual coinjoins, the cluster can be expanded by clicking the arrow on the left:

 ![History Coinjoin Expanded](/HistoryCoinjoinExpanded.png "History Coinjoin Expanded")

-A coinjoin is a payment within the same wallet, thus it only shows the coordination and mining fee leaving the wallet.
+A coinjoin is a payment within the same wallet, thus it only shows the coordination fee (if any) and mining fee leaving the wallet.
 :::

 :::details